BrianLoveGa/about-me/README.md

 For the record I have a Bachelor's Degree in Managerial Science from Georgia State University.

 I am currently employed with Talent Path.
-Please reach out to them regarding my avaliability for your project.
+Please reach out to them regarding my avaliability for your project [here](https://talentpath.com/hire-work-ready-talent/).

 I have graduated from General Assembly's Software Engineering Immersive Boot-Camp.